lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 fallback(bytes calldata callData) external payable returns (bytes memory);
 ```

+_The `fallback` function was called with the following amount of native tokens: `msg.value`; and the following calldata: `callData`._

-_Achieves the goal of [LSP-17-ContractExtension] standard by extending the contract to handle calls of functions that do not exist natively, forwarding the function call to the extension address mapped to the function being called._
+Achieves the goal of [LSP-17-ContractExtension] standard by extending the contract to handle calls of functions that do not exist natively,
+forwarding the function call to the extension address mapped to the function being called.
 This function is executed when:

 - Sending data of length less than 4 bytes to the contract.